mattsp1290/local-otel/README.md

-# SpacetimeDB Local OpenTelemetry Environment
+# 🦅 Agent Observability Verifier

-A comprehensive Docker-based local telemetry environment for SpacetimeDB development, featuring OpenTelemetry Collector, StatsD, Prometheus, Grafana, Jaeger, and Filebeat with file-based exports for integration testing.
+A comprehensive Docker-based telemetry verification environment designed for AI agents to validate traces, metrics, and logs are properly collected from any application.
+Features OpenTelemetry Collector, StatsD, Prometheus, Grafana, Jaeger, and Filebeat with file-based exports for integration testing.

 ## 🚀 Quick Start